Beyond the Alphabet: Understanding the Color Diamond Scale

 That’s where the term “Fancy” comes in.
 These are diamonds whose natural hues are not flaws to be hidden, but treasures to be celebrated.
 Whether the color comes from trace elements like nitrogen or boron, or unique conditions during formation deep within the Earth, these stones are graded for the presence and intensity of their color.

-The Fancy Color Scale
+The Fancy Color Scale Explained

+Each step up the scale represents not just more color, but also greater rarity — and often, greater value.
 While nearly all white diamonds fall somewhere between D and Z, fancy color diamonds are incredibly scarce.
 Only a tiny fraction of diamonds discovered have enough natural color to even be considered “Fancy Light” or higher.
-That rarity, combined with their beauty, is why they are so sought after by collectors and connoisseurs.

 Whether it’s a delicate Fancy Light Pink or a blazing Fancy Vivid Yellow, every fancy color diamond tells a story — a geological masterpiece, and a reminder that sometimes the most extraordinary beauty lies just beyond the alphabet.